calgaryml/condensed-sparsity/README.md

 * Copy the `.env.template` file to your own `.env` environiment file and edit it to add environmental variables.
 Without the `.env` file the dev container will not start.
 * Create a directory `/datasets` and place any datasets you want to use (except for CIFAR-10) in that location.
 Alternatively, edit the mount directories in `./.devcontainer/devcontainer.json`
 * Run `git submodue update` to pull from `cocoapi` third party repo.
 Migrate to ./src/cocoapi/PythonAPI and run `make && make install`

+## Pretrained Model Checkpoints:
+A variety of model's pretrained with SRigL are available on huggingface at: ...

 ## Compute Canada
 Compute Canada pre-builds many python packages into wheels that are stored in a local wheelhouse.
 It is best practice to use these wheels rather than use package distributions from PyPI.
 Therefore, the dependencies pinned in `pyproject.toml` have been carefully selected to ensure that the project enviornment can be replicated using the Compute Canada wheels that will match a local enviornment using PyPI package distributions.